josevnz/rpm_query/Writting and Unit testing an application that can query the RPM database with Python.md

 ansible-2.9.9 102477070
 ```

-But what if you want to format the numbers in the output?
+What if you want to format the numbers in the output?
 Or to be able to display the results with scrolling?
 The `rpm` command has many options, but what if you need to integrate RPM output in other applications?
-And once you've written it, what about unit testing your code script?
+Once you've written it, what about unit testing your code script?
 Bash is not exactly good at that.

-Instead this is where other languages like Python shine.
+Instead, this is where other languages like Python shine.
 In this tutorial, I demonstrate how to:

 * Interact with the RPM database using Python RPM bindings.
-* Will write my own [Python class](https://docs.python.org/3/tutorial/classes.html) to create a wrapper around the provided RPM bindings, but even if you don't know much about object oriented programming it should be easy to grasp (will keep advanced features out like virtual classes, data classes and other features).
+* Will write my own [Python class](https://docs.python.org/3/tutorial/classes.html) to create a wrapper around the provided RPM bindings, but even if you don't know much about object-oriented programming it should be easy to grasp (will keep advanced features out like virtual classes, data classes and other features).
 * Make the script easier to use and customize by calling Argparse methods to parse the command line interface.
 * Unit test your new code with unittest

 That's a lot to cover, so basic knowledge of Python is required (for example [OO programming](https://www.datacamp.com/community/tutorials/python-oop-tutorial)).
-Also you should know what [RPM database.](https://rpm.org/) is.
-But even if you don't know much, the code is simple to follow and the boilerplate code is small.
+Also, you should know what [RPM database.](https://rpm.org/) is.
+Even if you don't know much, the code is simple to follow, and the boilerplate code is small.

-There are [several chapters](https://docs.fedoraproject.org/en-US/Fedora_Draft_Documentation/0.1/html/RPM_Guide/ch-rpm-programming-python.html) dedicated on how to interact with RPM the Fedora documentation, but in this article you'll write a simple program that prints a list of RPM packages sorted by size.
+There are [several chapters](https://docs.fedoraproject.org/en-US/Fedora_Draft_Documentation/0.1/html/RPM_Guide/ch-rpm-programming-python.html) dedicated on how to interact with the RPM in the Fedora documentation, but in this article you'll write a simple program that prints a list of RPM packages sorted by size.

 # The RPM database and Python